Underwater Viewing in The Shetland Sea

 This underwater world used to be Shetland’s best-kept secret, known only to a few hardy scuba divers.
 But now you don’t have to get cold and wet to see it.

 Our 10:15am & 2:15pm boat trips include underwater viewing with a remotely controlled tethered mini-submarine, ‘LOMVI’ (Lowered Overboard Marine Viewing Instrument).
-A camera on the submarine feeds live colour video images to display screens in the cabin and on deck.
+A camera on the submarine feeds live colour video images onto two display screens in the cabin.

 The techniques we’ve pioneered and perfected since 2001 enable us to give you a unique and unforgettable show of the teeming sealife below the surface of The Shetland Sea.